Aliases for CD22 Gene

 GeneCards Summary for CD22 Gene

 CD22 (CD22 Molecule) is a Protein Coding gene.
-Diseases associated with CD22 include eaf and lymphosarcoma.
-Among its related pathways are B Cell Receptor Signaling Pathway (WikiPathways) and B cell receptor signaling pathway (KEGG).
-An important paralog of this gene is VCAM1.
+Diseases associated with CD22 include Refractory Hematologic Cancer and Early Yaws.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and B cell receptor signaling pathway (KEGG).
+GO annotations related to this gene include carbohydrate binding.
+An important paralog of this gene is SIGLEC1.

 UniProtKB/Swiss-Prot for CD22 Gene